gabepalhares/100DaysOfCode/days/day20/README.md

 Moreover, I believe the stack I will focus on will be an attempt to maximize Javascript to the fullest.

-Front-end: Javascript, Typescript, React, Vue
+Front-end: Javascript, Typescript, React, Next

-Back-end: Node, Fastify, C#, .NET Core
+Back-end: Node, Fastify / C#, .NET Core

-Database: PostgreSQL, Mongo, Redis
+Database: Mongo, Redis, PostgreSQL